Alan-R/cdc/README.md

-This project was created create open source software to reproduce the results of a Covid-19 study by [Dr Genevieve Briand](https://www.linkedin.com/in/genevieve-briand-6027a514) an [Assistant Director and Senior Lecturer](https://advanced.jhu.edu/directory/genevieve-briand/) at Johns Hopkins University.
+This project was created to use pure open source software to reproduce the results of a Covid-19 study by [Dr Genevieve Briand](https://www.linkedin.com/in/genevieve-briand-6027a514) an [Assistant Director and Senior Lecturer](https://advanced.jhu.edu/directory/genevieve-briand/) at Johns Hopkins University.